UEFA Euro 2012 qualifying: Ranking of second-placed teams

 The highest ranked second placed team from the groups qualified automatically for the tournament, while the remainder entered the play-offs.
-As five groups contain six teams and four with five, matches against the sixth-placed team in each group were not included in this ranking.
-As a result, a total of eight matches played by each team count toward the purpose of the second-placed ranking table.
+As six groups contained six teams and three with five, matches against the sixth-placed team in each group were not included in this ranking.
+As a result, a total of eight matches played by each team counted toward the purpose of the second-placed ranking table.

 Play-offs

 The eight remaining second-placed teams contested two-legged play-offs to determine the last four qualifiers for the finals.
 The teams were seeded for the play-off draw according to the UEFA national team coefficient rankings updated after the completion of the qualifying group stage.
 The draw for the play-offs was held on 13 October 2011 in Kraków, Poland.

 Seedings

 Matches

 The first legs were played on 11 November, and the second legs were played on 15 November 2011.
 The four play-off winners qualified for the final tournament.